sipeed/MaixPy/docs/doc/en/ai_model_converter/maixcam.md

 A model trained on a PC cannot be used directly on MaixCAM / MaixCAM-Pro.
 It must first be converted to the `.cvimodel` format supported by the device, with a matching `.mud` model description file.
 This page uses a YOLOv8 detection model as an example and walks through the complete ONNX-to-MaixCAM conversion flow.

+This page is intended for readers who are familiar with Python and Docker and can inspect ONNX inputs and outputs with Netron.
+The complete workflow uses only a YOLOv8 detection model as its example.

+Note: If you run into a conversion problem and ask for help in a QQ group, on the forum, or on GitHub, do not merely say “Why did the conversion fail?” and attach a screenshot of the error.
+Include the model type, input size, number of classes, ONNX input and output nodes and their shapes, the complete conversion command or configuration file, the conversion tool and MaixPy versions, and the complete log from the start of conversion through the error.
+This information helps others diagnose the problem accurately.

 ## Model File Formats Supported by MaixCAM

 MUD (Model Universal Description) is a model description file supported by MaixPy.
 It unifies model loading across different platforms.
 It is essentially a plain-text `ini` file and can be edited with a text editor.